Disocactus crenatus: Taxonomy

 The epithet crenatus denotes crenations (wavy-toothed) and refers to the crenated stem margins.
-The subspecies epithet kimnachii honours Myron Kimnach (1922-2018), a botanist mainly working with epiphytic cacti and Crassulaceae, and for many years working at the University of California, Berkeley and Huntington Gardens.
+The subspecies epithet kimnachii honors Myron Kimnach (1922–2018), a botanist mainly working with epiphytic cacti and Crassulaceae, and for many years working at the University of California, Berkeley, and Huntington Gardens.
 Kimnach was director of the Huntington Botanical Gardens for 25 years.
 He also edited the Cactus and Succulent Journal for the Cactus and Succulent Society of America and was Managing Editor of its peer-reviewed technical yearbook, Haseltonia for ten years.

 This species is distinct.
-The flowers of Epiphyllum grandilobum are similar but the stem morphology is quite different.
+The flowers of Epiphyllum grandilobum are similar, but the stem morphology is quite different.
 Relationships and generic limits in the tribe Hylocereeae have long been unclear.
 A molecular phylogenetic study in 2016 showed that this species, which was then placed in the genus Epiphyllum, was firmly nested within Disocactus.

 Distribution and habitat

-From Mexico (Oaxaca & Chiapas) to Honduras.
-Epiphytic (grows upon another plant) or lithophytic (grows on rocks) in moist or wet forests, sometimes in oak forests.
-1.750 m alt. or less.
+The natural range of Disocactus crenatus spans from Mexico, specifically encompassing Oaxaca and Chiapas, down to Honduras and Panama.
+It thrives as an epiphytic species, exhibiting a propensity to grow upon other plants, or alternatively, as a lithophytic entity, establishing itself on rocky surfaces.
+Flourishing within moist or damp forest settings, it occasionally takes root within oak forests.
+Its elevation typically ranges between 1,330 and 2,500 meters above sea level.

 Cultivation

-This species was shown at an exhibition at the Royal Horticultural Society's Garden in 1844 and won highest medal for a new introduction.
+This species was shown at an exhibition at the Royal Horticultural Society's Garden in 1844, and won the highest medal for a new introduction.
 It had been collected in Honduras five years earlier by Georges Ule Skinner and sent to Sir Charles Lemon who flowered it for the first time in 1843.
 John Lindley thought it to have originated in the island of Antigua.
 D. crenatus is the only species of Disocactus that has been used in hybridization to any extent.
 Most of the colored hybrids have mainly Disocactus genes and are perhaps better referred to as Disocactus hybrids rather than epiphyllum hybrids.

-It is an easily cultivated, fast growing epiphyte.
+It is an easily cultivated, fast-growing epiphyte.
 It needs compost containing plenty of humus and sufficient moisture in summer.
 Should not be kept under 12 °C (53.5 °F) in winter.
 Can be grown in semi-shade or full sun.
 Extra light in the early spring will stimulate budding.
 Flowers in late spring or early summer.

 The cultivar 'Cooperi' resembles D. crenatus subsp. kimnachii, differing only in having the outer petals at the apex of the tube.
-It was originally reported that 'Cooperi' was a hybrid involving Selenicereus, and Clive Innes stated that he "re-made" the cross between D. crenatus and Selenicereus grandiflorus, obtaining several plants identical with 'Cooperi'.
-However, it was shown in 1997 that this was not correct, DNA analysis showing no evidence of Selenicereus.
+It was originally reported that 'Cooperi' was a hybrid involving Selenicereus, and Clive Innes stated that he "re-made" the cross between D. crenatus and Selenicereus grandiflorus, obtaining several plants identical to 'Cooperi'.
+However, it was shown in 1997 that this was not correct, with DNA analysis showing no evidence of Selenicereus.